 The iPad Air 4 also comes in a wide range of colors, which isn’t something you can say about other recent Apple tablets.

-Read the full review: iPad Air 4 (2020)
+Read the full iPad Air 4 (2020) review

 Its A12 Bionic chipset is faster than its predecessor’s processor, and the 20W charger in the box ensures you can also juice it up more quickly.

 Plus, the iPad 10.2 (2020) has all the great features you’d expect, including support for the Apple Pencil and Smart Keyboard, plus strong battery life.
-The selfie camera doesn’t impress and storage starts low, but opt for a 128GB model and you’ll have an impressive and versatile tablet on your hands.
+The selfie camera didn’t impress us and storage starts low, but opt for a 128GB model and you’ll have an impressive and versatile tablet on your hands.

-Read the full review: iPad 10.2 (2020)
+Read the full iPad 10.2 (2020) review

 It's one of the cheaper iPad models that's compatible with Apple's Smart Keyboard Cover, meaning you don't need to deal with tricky Bluetooth keyboard connections to get real work done on this thing.

-Read the full review: iPad Air 3 (2019)
+Read the full iPad Air 3 (2019) review

 The iPad 10.2 (2019) brings Apple’s basic tablet range a step closer to the iPad Pro line – or at least the latest iPad Air - with the addition of Smart Keyboard support and a slightly larger screen, growing from 9.7 inches to 10.2 inches.

-The iPad 10.2 also got a power boost, with an extra gigabyte of RAM compared to the iPad 9.7 (2018), though it’s stuck with the same A10 chipset.
+The 2019 iPad 10.2 also got a power boost, with an extra gigabyte of RAM compared to the iPad 9.7 (2018), though it’s stuck with the same A10 chipset.